Who Was Anne Lister, 'Gentleman Jack' of Shibden Hall?

-Anne Lister's story is being brought to our screens in a new BBC production 'Gentleman Jack', starring Suranne Jones and written by Sally Wainwright.
+Anne Lister's story is being brought to our screens in the BBC production 'Gentleman Jack', starring Suranne Jones and written by Sally Wainwright.
 Gentleman Jack is a Lookout Point production for the BBC, co-produced with HBO.

-Joining BAFTA award winner Suranne Jones (Doctor Foster, Save Me) as the remarkable Anne Lister will be Sophie Rundle (Bodyguard, Peaky Blinders) as Ann Walker.
+Joining BAFTA award winner Suranne Jones (Doctor Foster, Save Me) as the remarkable Anne Lister is Sophie Rundle (Bodyguard, Peaky Blinders) as Ann Walker.

-Gemma Whelan (The Moorside, Game Of Thrones) will play Anne Lister's sister Marian, with Timothy West (Last Tango In Halifax, Bleak House) as their father Jeremy Lister, and Gemma Jones (God's Own County, Bridget Jones’s Diary) as Aunt Anne Lister.
+Gemma Whelan (The Moorside, Game Of Thrones) plays Anne Lister's sister Marian, with Timothy West (Last Tango In Halifax, Bleak House) as their father Jeremy Lister, and Gemma Jones (God's Own County, Bridget Jones’s Diary) as Aunt Anne Lister.

-Stephanie Cole (Waiting For God, Still Open All Hours) will play Ann Walker’s Aunt.
-Peter Davison (Liar, Doctor Who) and Amelia Bullmore (Happy Valley, Scott & Bailey) will play William and Eliza Priestley, Ann Walker's cousin and his wife.
-Christopher Rawson, businessman and fierce rival to Anne Lister, will be played by Vincent Franklin (Cucumber, Happy Valley), whilst his brother and business partner Jeremiah will be played by Shaun Dooley (Gunpowder, Broadchurch).
+Stephanie Cole (Waiting For God, Still Open All Hours) plays Ann Walker’s Aunt.
+Peter Davison (Liar, Doctor Who) and Amelia Bullmore (Happy Valley, Scott & Bailey) play William and Eliza Priestley, Ann Walker's cousin and his wife.
+Christopher Rawson, businessman and fierce rival to Anne Lister, is played by Vincent Franklin (Cucumber, Happy Valley), whilst his brother and business partner Jeremiah is played by Shaun Dooley (Gunpowder, Broadchurch).